KrekoG/vanillaplus/README.md

 - An announcement made honouring your glory
 - The sweet release from the eternal fear of in-game death, as the original buff is finally gone.

-Also worth mentioning that the challenge also cannot be lost due to fall damage, or being killed in PvP.
+Also worth mentioning that the challenge cannot be lost due to fall damage or being killed in PvP.

-### Rares and elites, and mobs in general
+### Rares, elites, and mobs in general

 You may have seen that your character is a bit stronger than the vanilla equivalent would be.
 To compensate for this, the mobs have also been working out.
 Taking on a rare mob is often the cause of one's first death, as they rarely skip leg day and are always ready for some ass kicking, so adventurer beware!